Neutrino Telescope Event Classification on Quantum Computers: Conclusion

 In this work, we present the first application of quantum machine learning to neutrino astronomy.
 We demonstrate that both Quantum Convolutional Neural Networks (QCNNs) and Neural Projected Quantum Kernels (NPQKs) can be successfully trained to classify neutrino events, specifically distinguishing track and cascade morphologies, with classification performance comparable to leading classical machine learning methods.

-A significant success of our study lies in the formulation of a moment-of-inertia-based data encoding scheme.
+A key achievement of our study lies in the formulation of a moment-of-inertia-based data encoding scheme.
 This physics-inspired representation enables quantum models to efficiently learn and establishes a template that can be readily extended to other datasets in neutrino astronomy.

 Furthermore, we introduce a preprocessing strategy that dramatically reduces computational complexity.
 Unlike time quantile-based methods, which scale at least quadratically with the number of Optical Modules (OMs), our approach scales linearily with the number of OMs.
 This advantage is especially valuable for applications to large-scale neutrino observatories.